Pra101/Responsive-Script-for-emailing-with-Attachments/README.md

 # Responsive-Script-for-emailing-with-Attachments

 # Task given by NSS NSUT CELL
-Responsive Script for emailing with Attachments
+Responsive Script for Automated emailing with Attachments